NatCogLab/neuralsculpting/README.txt

 rt-train/metadata	Metadata collected during real-time fMRI neurofeedback training sessions rt-train/movies		Example movies of real-time fMRI neurofeedback training trials, with and without details about the neural model estimation

-Due to hardware issues, three participants had to skip one training day each (participant 107: session 2; participant 110: session 1; participant 118: session 1).
+Due to in-scanner hardware issues, three participants had to skip one training day each (participant 107: session 2; participant 110: session 1; participant 118: session 1).
 This is reflected in the inconsistent numbering for training sessions metadata for these participants in rt-train/metadata (e.g., metadata is included for the 6 training sessions of participant 118, which are numbered 2-7, corresponding to the days for which the participant reported to the lab for scanning).

 fMRI data for all 78 scanning sessions of the study (localizer and rt-train) is publicly available in BIDS format in the following NIH repository: https://nda.nih.gov/study.html?id=1098